OpenShiftDemos/openshift-ops-workshops/README.md

 ## Troubleshooting
 Make sure you are logged-in as kubeadmin when creating the project

-If you are getting _too many redirects_ error then clearing cookies and re-login as kubeadmin
+If you are getting _too many redirects_ error then clearing cookies and re-login as kubeadmin.
+This usually happens if you're using RHPDS and stopped/started a cluster.

 ## Cleaning up
 To delete deployment run